Call for Proposals

-Please note that we are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under this CFP and invited grants submitted under our Housing and Health Care Initiative.
+Please note that we are currently accepting two types of grant proposals in Partnerships for Better Health: competitive grants submitted under this CFP and invited grants submitted under our Housing is Health Care Initiative.

-If your project does not fit into the Housing and Health Care Initiative, and you would like to apply for Partnerships for Better Health grant funding under the competitive CFP, click the button to the right to start your application.
+If your project does not fit into the Housing is Health Care Initiative, and you would like to apply for Partnerships for Better Health grant funding under the competitive CFP, click the button to the right to start your application.

 Please note that these are only examples and we will gladly consider funding other types of projects if they meet our basic selection criteria.

 - Interventions that address upstream risk factors for health disparities/social determinants of health: Projects that address health determinants—such as limited opportunities for youth engagement, poor educational outcomes, inadequate community support for seniors, unemployment, or lack of access to healthful foods—through partnerships with organizations outside the health sector.
 For example, projects that address the health-related housing needs—such as providing housing for people with serious mental illness and addictions who are homeless or addressing safety problems that can impact people with asthma and older adults at risk—through collaborations between hospitals and/or payers and housing providers that leverage healthcare dollars to support housing.